Skip Ribbon Commands

 Echocardiogram - What is it for

-Echocardiogram is a diagnostic procedure using high frequency sound waves (ultrasound) to take moving pictures of the heart and its related structures (e.g. valves).
+An echocardiogram is a diagnostic procedure that uses high-frequency sound waves (ultrasound) to take moving pictures of the heart and its related structures (e.g., valves).
 The pictures or images appearing on the screen may be in black and white or colour.

-From these pictures, we can measure the size and function of heart chambers, study the motion of heart valves, and assess the efficacy of the contraction of heart muscles and the blood flow pattern across the valves and within the heart chambers.
+From these pictures, doctors can measure the size and function of heart chambers, study the motion of heart valves and assess the efficacy of the contraction of heart muscles and the blood flow pattern across the valves and within the heart chambers.

 These information and pictures are helpful to your doctor in determining how well your heart is working and whether there are any abnormalities.